easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_DELIVERY_SUMMARY.md

 ✅ Includes comprehensive troubleshooting
 ✅ Scales to production

-**Everything you need to make Q-IDE the most professional IDE on the market!**
+**Everything you need to make Top Dog the most professional IDE on the market!**

 ---